mbasso/asm-dom/README.md

 ## Roadmap

-- [ ] make asm-dom usable directly from C++ to develop the frontend (allow to write entire apps in webassembly)
 - [ ] asm-dom aims to be even more powerful with [GC / DOM / Web API Integration](http://webassembly.org/docs/gc/).
 Unfortunately this is a future feature 🦄, so, we have to be patient and wait a bit.
-- [ ] use the closure compiler (cause problems with wasm, need to update emscripten)

 ## Change Log